Orekhov/protractorDirectConnectToRunningChromedriver/README.md

 Link to the built version of protractor (`npm link` in protractor folder, `npm link protractor` in test folder)

+run `webdriver-manager update` (Even though these drivers wouldn't be used, there are various checks in the protractor/selenium code that check their existence.
+Removing them would require a lot of code changes in the prototype)

 run `Run.ps1` (it should connect to a running instance of chromedriver)